 Considerations and requirements while shooting with white background

 While considering shooting to begin, and most importantly, think about the actual product.
 Products need to be shown as clearly as possible with essential characteristics highlighted in product photography.
 There are certain things to consider, and they are listed below:

 - Lens – Consider your shooting perspective, lens, and camera settings while implementing a plan into action.

-- Lighting– The third factor to consider is the distance among your subject, the backdrop, and the light.
+- Lighting– The third factor to consider is the distance between your subject, the backdrop, and the light.

 - Tripod- It holds the camera in place while aiming for the perfect white background shot.